Wu Shu-chen: Marriage

 Wu studied at Matou Middle School (麻豆國中), Zhongshan Girls High School (中山女中) and later attended College of Law and Business, National Chung Hsing University.
 During this time, she became better acquainted with her middle school classmate Chen Shui-bian, whom she would later marry.

 On 20 February 1975, she married Chen in Taipei.
 Weng Yueh-sheng (翁岳生), Chen's academic advisor at the time, served as the marriage witness.

 Paralysis

 On 18 November 1985, while with her husband on a trip to thank supporters after he lost the Tainan County mayoral election, the driver of a scratch-built farm vehicle ran over her three times.
 The driver, Chang Jung-tsai (張榮財), was a labourer.
 At the time of the incident, Chang was beaten by one of Chen's campaign staff.
 Due to the seriousness of the accident, Chang was also imprisoned for a month.
 Chen later dropped the charge against him and accepted Chang's apology.
 This incident left Wu paralysed and using a wheelchair.

 Since Wu's ordeal, Chen and his supporters have often directly or indirectly referred to Chang as a hitman possibly hired by the Kuomintang (KMT) to commit a political assassination, as occurred during the martial law era against the KMT's opponents.
-Even today, there is some controversy as to who was responsible for the episode, if it was an accident or an intentional attack.